CGT Overhaul Could Mean Bad News for Investors

 While this would certainly not be illegal, popular opinion is that tax avoidance such as this, is the same as tax evasion.
 They, are of course different, legally speaking as tax evasion is a criminal offence and something we would NEVER recommend.
 We are however, happy to inform customers as to what is the most tax efficient manner to buy and possess precious metal bullion.

-There is no specfic mention for the CGT-exempt status of pounds sterling bullion coins to be removed, rather the focus appears to be on allowances and the rates themselves.
+There is no specific call for the CGT-exempt status of pounds sterling bullion coins to be removed as the focus appears to be on allowances and the rates themselves.